About the Editor

 I’ve loved the English language and the art of writing for as long as I can remember.
 Proofreading and editing to me was an opportunity to help create beautiful, effective writing and—let’s face it—act like a smartass correcting people’s grammar and get paid for it.
 But, working with such intelligent and thoughtful writers helped me understand why polished writing isn’t just beautiful; it’s vital.

-Your publisher or professor don’t demand perfect grammar from you just to antagonize you or have an excuse to give you a bad grade.
+Your publishers or professors don’t demand perfect grammar from you just to antagonize you or have an excuse to give you a bad grade.
 They understand that if your writing is clean, professional and beautiful, it is then that you’ll earn your reader’s trust and they’ll be persuaded by your ideas.
 To write that way, you can choose to work with an editor who has not only mastered this language, but also appreciates the value of your ideas.
 Not only would I love to work with you, I’d love to listen to what you have to say.